-Take immediate steps toward physical and financial recovery after a dog attack in Fairfax.
+Take immediate steps toward physical and financial recovery after a dog attack in Northern Virginia.
 Start by documenting the incident.
 Stay at the scene where the animal attack happened.
 Ask the owner of the pet to stay as well.
 Collect important information such as the dog owner’s name, contact number, address and insurance information.
 Ask for his or her homeowners insurance information, as this is the insurer that will most likely provide coverage for dog attacks.
 Then, continue your case with other steps to protect your rights.

 - Ask about the dog.
 Verify whether the dog is up to date on all its shots and vaccinations.

 - Document everything.
 Write down a description of the attack while it is still fresh in your mind.
 Include the names of any eyewitnesses.